kcctl/kcctl/README.md

 ## Development

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses [Quarkus](https://quarkus.io/), the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+To build the project, make sure to have Java 17 and GraalVM 21.3 or newer installed.

 ### Running the application in dev mode